 When I mentioned at her next appointment how much her suggested trip to the Multiverse had changed her mood, she replied, "I thought that it was God."

-"I can use that as an alternate wording," I told her, "but I don't like to push that on anyone unless they ask for it.
+"I can provide that kind of an experience too," I told her, "but I don't like to push that on anyone unless they ask for it.
 She nodded in agreement.
 Since she had grown up as a Roman Catholic, I told her about the teachings of Meister Eckhard a thousand years ago, who preached that a person was like an empty bowl waiting to be filled with the glory of God.
 He was charged with heresy, but he died before his trial could be completed.
 Recent Popes, however, have praised his work; and today, there is even a Facebook page dedicated to the study of his teachings.

 I asked her if she would like to feel like she was dissolving into the infinite love of God instead of dissolving into the Multiverse itself, and she replied that she would.
-In a session of Multiversal Meditation, I incorporàted the following suggestion, using the Best Me Technique:
+In her next session of Multiversal Meditation, I incorporàted the following suggestion, using the Best Me Technique:

 Belief systems.
 Now, as I continue to speak, you can gradually become aware of yourself standing in front of a pair of large wooden doors, which are the doors of a great cathedral.
 If you accept each detail of the scene as I describe it, without trying to think critically, your imagination can be free to allow you to experience the situation just as if you were really there.So just let yourself stand there a moment, gazing at the carved wooded doors, as you prepare to enter.
 [Brief pause.]